hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 The process of sending messages through that channel and receiving the responses is outside the scope of this proposal.
 Additionally, participants will need access to each other's public key.
-While the generation of the public/private keys is included in this proposal, the distribution aspect, the loading, and the in-memory interpretation from each participant are outside the scope of this proposal too.
+While the generation of the public/private keys is included in this proposal, the distribution aspect, the loading, and the in-memory interpretation from each participant are outside the scope of this proposal, too.

 ### Glossary
 - **TSS (Threshold Signature Scheme)**: A cryptographic signing scheme in which a minimum number of parties (threshold) must collaborate